Who is entitled to unemployment benefit?

 How do you claim unemployment benefit?

-In order to become eligible for unemployment benefit, you must first register as a job seeker.
-If you use the computers available in the common areas at your local NAV office, the staff there can assist you.
+In order to become eligible for unemployment benefit, you must first register as a job seeker (text in Norwegian.
+Watch movie in English).Should you need help, the NAV Call and Service Centre can assist you.
+Please call 5555 3333.

 When you submit a claim for unemployment benefit, NAV needs some information from you, which you must attach to your claim.
 Read more about attachments.